fooloomanzoo/number-input/README.md

 ### Motivation

-The normal `input` with `type="number"` is fairly good to use, but it has some flaws, because it should e.g.:
+The normal `input` with `type="number"` is fairly good to use, but it has some flaws, because it should if wanted e.g.:

 * prevent non numeric input
 * guarantee **live**-data to be valid
 * pad a value with `0` (to a specific length)
 * size the input (according to it's length)
+* overflow to minimum or underflow to maximum
-* overflows to minimum or underflows to maximum
+* saturate to minimum or to maximum
+* display a specified unit

 This element wants to achieve that.
 It does use **decimal notation**, like `123.4`, but does not display _scientific (exponential) notation_, like `1.234e+2`.